Jundallah (Pakistan): Shikarpur Shia Muslim massacre (30 January 2015)

 Two men suspected of facilitating the 30 January Shikarpur Imambargah attack were arrested in a raid on Friday, police said.
 SSP Shikarpur Saqib Ismael Memon told the media that the suspects were arrested after being identified by the already arrested suspects during interrogation.

 "Shikarpur police in a raid in village Abdul Khaliq Kambrani near Sultankot has managed to arrest two persons who played the role of facilitator for the suicide bomber in Imambargah Karbala Maula attack," SSP Memon said.
 He said a drum full of explosive materials and detonators and other items used for preparing bombs was also recovered.
 At least 64 people were killed and many others wounded when a deadly suicide blast ripped through the Imambargah during Friday prayers late last month.
 The outlawed Jundullah militant group had claimed responsibility for the attack.
 Giving details about the suicide bomber, SSP Memon said that Mohammad Ilyas, a resident of Quetta, was brought to Shikarpur by Mohammad Raheem, who handed him over to the two accused presented before the media.
 The age of the suicide bomber was estimated to be between 18 and 20 years and before carrying out the attack on Imambargah, Ilyas stayed for a week with Ghulam Rasool and Khalil.

 Karachi bus attack

 The militant group Jundallah claims responsibility for the attack Wednesday 13 May 2015 on a bus in Pakistan that killed dozens of people, said Ahmad Marwat, a spokesman for the group.
-Gunmen on motorbikes dressed in military uniform attacked a bus carrying members of a religious minority (aga khan shia Ismaili-Muslim) in the southern Pakistani city of Karachi on Wednesday, killing 47 people and wounding at least 20 others.
+Gunmen on motorbikes dressed in military uniform attacked a bus carrying members of a religious minority (Ismaili-Muslim) in the southern Pakistani city of Karachi on Wednesday, killing 47 people and wounding at least 20 others.

 In literature

-There is scant literature available on Jundallah in the English language.
-The Scriptwriter is the first English language novel written about Jundallah by a writer from the Pakistan/Iran region.
+There was scant literature available on Jundallah in the English language.
+The Scriptwriter was the first English language novel written about Jundallah by a writer from the Pakistan/Iran region.